mishoo/UglifyJS/README.md

 	console.log("first letter in my name is {{ name[0] }}");

-Still possible to use raw strings:
+It is still possible to use raw strings:

 	console.log(r"\n\r\t@raw");